rlpowell/hblog/tests/tiki_to_md/002_general_test_2/wanted/transhuman_fiction.md

     incest with someone who is (by American standards, anyways) a minor.
     It is largely consensual (the adult protests somewhat).
-That sort of thing seems to really upset some people, so you might want to skip most or all of the final chapter; people seem to think it's fine without it anyways.
-This is about an AI that is based on [Asimov's Three Laws](http://www.asimovlaws.com/) and discovers a hole in physics that gives it basically unlimited powers to stop humanity from ever doing anything that might hurt them.
+That sort of thing seems to really upset some people, so you might want to skip most or all of the final chapter; people seem to think it\'s fine without it anyways.
+This is about an AI that is based on [Asimov\'s Three Laws](http://www.asimovlaws.com/) and discovers a hole in physics that gives it basically unlimited powers to stop humanity from ever doing anything that might hurt them.